 A great-grandmother born in the year the NHS was created has no plans to retire despite devoting almost 40 years to caring for patients.

-Sue Worrall joined the NHS almost 44 years ago, working at Withernsea Hospital and the Royal Berkshire Hospital before joining Hull and East Yorkshire Hospitals NHS Trust.
+Sue Worrall joined the NHS almost 44 years ago, working at Withernsea Hospital and the Royal Berkshire Hospital before joining Hull University Teaching Hospitals NHS Trust.

 Now, after 20 years in the Haematology Department in the Chemotherapy Day Unit at the Queen’s Centre, Sue has no intention of retiring despite celebrating her 70th birthday this month.